 of the matboard.

-The opening size is measured from the TOP of the bevel cut.
+The opening size is measured from the bottom of the bevel cut (best to measure from the back of the mat).

 overlap to stick the art work to the back of the mat.